DLR-RM/BlenderProc/examples/datasets/front_3d_object_sampling/README.md

                                                                    check_all_bb_corners_over_surface=False)
 ```

-* Get the hight of the sampling surface
+* Get the height of the sampling surface
-* For every surface, the object is placed by `bproc.object.smaple_poses_on_surface`.
+* For every surface, the object is placed by `bproc.object.sample_poses_on_surface`.
-* This also needs a pre-defined `sample_pose()` function, where the sampling surface, as well as the min and maximum sampling hight are given.
+* This also needs a pre-defined `sample_pose()` function, where the sampling surface, as well as the minimum and maximum sampling height, are given.
-* There also the rotation of the sampled object is done.
+* It also sets the rotation of the sampled object.

 #### Front3DObjectSamplingChecks